 Those cinder blocks made that goat bed more appealing and it wasn’t long before everyone was there to try it out.

-Give them space and time to try things out.
+Whenever you add anything new to your goat herd it is important to give them space and time to try things out.

 Goats hate change and it can take them a bit to get acclimated to anything new.
 Be patient and leave them alone to explore things on their own time.